Family violence prevention

 These important proposed changes to the Residential Tenancies Act and the Residential Parks (Long-stay Tenants) Act are due to come into effect in late 2018.

 It comes after the Government announced in December 2017 that State Cabinet had approved the drafting of these amendments.
-See the Ministerial media statement "Tenancy law changes to support victims of domestic violence" or watch this video.
+See the Ministerial media statement "Tenancy law changes to support victims of domestic violence" or see the Channel Ten news coverage (YouTube).

 How are tenancy laws being changed?

 - a new process to enable victims of FDV to terminate a tenancy, legally, directly with a landlord / lessor or property manager by providing required evidence, such as a Family Violence Restraining Order or a form signed by a medical professional, for example a doctor or psychologist, or signed by another independent third party such as a police officer or social worker;

 - enabling FDV victims to remove a perpetrator from a tenancy agreement and stay in the rental home if they choose, through an application to the Magistrates Court;

 - ways to deal with disputes around property damage, unpaid rent and bond disbursement to ensure the FDV victim is not facing financial burden when leaving a tenancy;

 - allowing tenants affected by FDV to change locks without a landlord’s permission, to prevent a perpetrator regaining access, as long as a copy of the keys are given to the landlord;

 - a pathway for tenants who find themselves on a tenancy database to have their name removed from that blacklist if the reason for the listing was caused by FDV.